rainbow-mind-machine/mind-machine-docs/keymaker.md

 **You can definitely trust this keymaker.**

-The Keymaker is the object that is used to authenticate with the third party service and generate the OAuth keys the application needs to do things on behalf of a user.
+The Keymaker is the object that is used to authenticate with the third party service and generate the bot keys the application needs to do things on behalf of a user account.

-In theory, not all Keymakers must do OAuth, but in practice, _all_ Keymakers do OAuth.
+This document provides a high-level overview of the Keymaker.

 ## The Three-Legged OAuth Process

+In theory, not all Keymakers must do OAuth, but in practice, **all Keymakers do OAuth**.

 The Keymaker carries out a one-time authorization step that needs to be done once for each Sheep = bot = account.